Morton remains unbeaten, Lowe homers as Rays top A’s 6-2

 UP NEXT

 Athletics RHP Mike Fiers (5-3) will start the middle date of the three-game series Tuesday night.
-A reliever will take the ball first for the Rays, however manager Kevin Cash did not plan to say who that will be until after Monday’s game.
+Opener Ryne Stanek (0-1) will take the ball first for the Rays.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports